College of New Rochelle

-The College of New Rochelle (CNR) was a private Catholic college with its main campus in New Rochelle, New York, but also in Australia, England, and Germany.
+The College of New Rochelle (CNR) was a private Catholic college with its main campus in New Rochelle, New York.
 It was founded as the College of St. Angela by Mother Irene Gill, OSU of the Ursuline Order as the first Catholic women's college in New York in 1904.
 The name was changed to the College of New Rochelle in 1910.
 The college was composed of four schools and became co-educational in 2016.

 In early 2019, Mercy College and College of New Rochelle announced that College of New Rochelle would be absorbed into Mercy College before fall 2019, including College of New Rochelle's students, faculty, programs, and some facilities, as well as transcripts, history, and legacy of CNR alumni.
 Mercy College became the repository of CNR documents.

-On September 20, 2019, the college declared bankruptcy due to $80 million in liabilities.
-The campus was subsequently sold in an auction and purchased by New York Trustees of the Masonic Hall and Asylum Fund.
-The Trustees are entrusted with the maintenance and protection of certain assets of the Grand Lodge of Free and Accepted Masons of the State of New York including the Utica Masonic Care Community.
-The college site has been renamed to the Masonic Care Community of New Rochelle.
+On September 20, 2019, the college declared Chapter 11 bankruptcy due to $80 million in liabilities.

+The entire campus was subsequently sold in an auction and purchased by the Trustees of the Masonic Hall and Asylum Fund, who control certain assets of the Grand Lodge of Free and Accepted Masons of the State of New York including the Utica Masonic Care Community.
+The site was renamed to the Masonic Care Community of New Rochelle.
+As of 2025, the site remains largely intact, as the Freemasons ran into permitting issues in redeveloping the site.

 Academics

-The College of New Rochelle was chartered by the Regents of the state of New York and was accredited by the Middle States Association of Colleges and Secondary Schools.
+The College of New Rochelle was chartered by the Board of Regents of the University of the State of New York and was accredited by the Middle States Association of Colleges and Secondary Schools.
 The School of Nursing and Healthcare Professions was accredited by the Commission on Collegiate Nursing Education.

-The college offered undergraduate degrees including Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Bachelor of Business Management and Bachelor of Science in Nursing.
+The college offered undergraduate degrees including Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Bachelor of Business Management and Bachelor of Science in nursing.
 Graduate degrees offered by the college included Master of Arts, Master of Science, and Master of Science in education.

 Of the faculty, 89% held doctoral degrees or the highest degree available in their field.
 The student-faculty ratio was 11:1.